bobosola/OSTerrain50-SimpleBinary/README.md

 Conceptually, an elevation is retrieved thus:

 * calculate the applicable header grid section
-* calculate which address placeholder in the grid section holds the data address
+* calculate which of the 100 address placeholders in the grid section holds the data address
-* jump to the address placeholder and read the data address as a u32
+* jump to the address placeholder and read the data address as an unsigned 32 bit integer
 * if there is no data address, then it's a 100% sea area so return 0
 * if there is a data address, calculate the required offset in the data block for the exact location
 * add the offset to the data address and jump to that location
-* read the elevation data as an i16 then multiply by 10
+* read the elevation data as a signed 16 bit integer then multiply by 10

-The function ``read_elevations()`` in ``tests\common\mod.rs`` has examples of how to make the various calculations.
+The function ``read_elevations()`` in ``tests\common\mod.rs`` has example Rust code of how to make the various calculations.
+The PHP repo [OSTerrain50-PHP](https://github.com/bobosola/OSTerrain50-PHP) also contains PHP code of how to make the calculations.